 In our example below, two lines in the spreadsheet contain the same name and address data, but the product data is different.
-As both lines have the same Order reference number, click & Drop will add both lines of product data to the same order.
+As we have mapped the Order reference number field, and both lines have the same Order reference value, Click & Drop will add both lines of product data to the same order.

 Our created order now contains product details for all three of the T shirts that John Smith has ordered.